Violet Gibson: Legacy

-The Irishwoman Who Shot Mussolini, a 2014 radio documentary, was made by Siobhán Lynam for RTÉ Radio 1.
-A film drama documentary, Violet Gibson, The Irish Woman Who Shot Mussolini (2020) starring Olwen Fouéré, was commissioned by TG4 and produced by Barrie Dowdall and Siobhán Lynam.
-Gibson's story is the subject of Alice Barry's play Violet Gibson: The Woman Who Shot Mussolini.
+A radio documentary titled The Irishwoman Who Shot Mussolini was made for RTÉ Radio 1 by Siobhán Lynam.
+A film drama-documentary with a similar name, Violet Gibson, The Irish Woman Who Shot Mussolini, was commissioned by TG4 and produced by Barrie Dowdall and Siobhán Lynam.
+Gibson's story is the subject of Noggin Theatre Company's play Violet Gibson: The Woman Who Shot Mussolini, written and performed by Irish playwright and actor Alice Barry.
+Many of these productions and films aim to delve into the possible reasons and motivations behind Gibson's attempt at Mussolini.

 Lisa O'Neill's song "Violet Gibson" celebrates her.
 It is featured on O'Neill's album Heard a Long Gone Song.
 Evelyn Conlon's short story "Dear You" provides an epistolary account of events from Gibson's point of view.
 The story first appeared in both Italian and English in Tratti Review (Numero Novantatre, Italy, May 2013), and subsequently in Accenti: The Magazine with an Italian Accent (Canada).
 It also appears in Conlon's Moving About the Place Collection (Blackstaff, 2021).

 In March 2021 Dublin City Council approved the placement of a plaque on her childhood home in Merrion Square to commemorate Gibson as "a committed anti-fascist".
 This was unveiled in October 2022.